| Homepage Cooking schools directory Contact |

 the smallest can of concentrated tomatoes, fresh parsley.
 Take a deep

-little cubes of fat bacon.
-(You'll have cut your slice before of
+butter,oil, and the "lardons" of fat bacon.
+(You'll have cut your

 course).
 The melting grease of the bacon flavours the fat.
 Once warm,